0cwa/ZuhausProto/project-plan.md

         [BE] Decryption (if needed again): Decrypt people.csv data.
         [BE] Update apartment_data.csv:
             [BE] For each assigned apartment, update Tenants with the number of assigned people.
             [BE] For each assigned apartment, update Allow Roommates.
 Logic: if all people in the assigned group had "Allow Roommates" checked AND Tenants < Number of Bedrooms, set to True.
 Otherwise False.
-Simpler: if Tenants == Number of Bedrooms, set to False, else if any assigned person had Allow Roommates = true, set to True.
-(Clarify this logic - for now, let's go with: if Tenants == Number of Bedrooms, set apartment Allow Roommates to False.
+Simpler: if Tenants == Number of Bedrooms, set apartment Allow Roommates to False.
 Otherwise, if the group that was assigned collectively expressed willingness for more roommates (e.g., based on their initial preference), set to True.
 If individuals, it's based on their single preference.
 This is still a bit fuzzy from the prompt "updates if the people there allow roommates".
 A simple rule: if the apartment is now full based on Number of Bedrooms, Allow Roommates becomes False.
-If not full, and the assigned tenants as a whole indicated they are open to more (e.g. all of them selected Allow Roommates), set to True.)
+If not full, and the assigned tenants as a whole indicated they are open to more (e.g. all of them selected Allow Roommates), set to True.
+Otherwise, it becomes False.
             Revised Simpler Logic for apartment_data.csv -> Allow Roommates update: After assignment, if Tenants == Number of Bedrooms, then Allow Roommates for that apartment becomes False.
 If Tenants < Number of Bedrooms, and the original people.csv entries for the assigned individuals all had Allow Roommates = True, then the apartment's Allow Roommates remains True.
 Otherwise, it becomes False.
         [BE] Update people.csv:
             [BE] For each assigned person, update their AssignedRoom column with the apartment name.